GSA/idmanagement.gov/_buy/gsapkissp.md

 ### PIV-I Certificates

-PIV Interoperable(PIV-I) is a hardware-based smart card that follows the same technical standard as the PIV card, can interoperate with the PIV infrastructure, but does not require a favorably adjudicated Tier 1 or higher federal background investigation.
+PIV Interoperable (PIV-I) is a hardware-based smart card that follows the same technical standard as the PIV card, can interoperate with the PIV infrastructure, but does not require a favorably adjudicated Tier 1 or higher federal background investigation.
 A PIV-I card is issued to individuals who do not qualify for a PIV card.
-See the PIV-I playbook for more details.
 For more information on PIV-I, see the [PIV-I Playbook](https://playbooks.idmanagement.gov/playbooks/pivi/).

 | Type | COMMON OID |
 | ------ | ---- |